anwghub/AI-Powered-Medical-Diagnosis-System/README.md

 # Implementation-of-AI-Powered-Medical-Diagnosis-System-P2
 ### Project Title
 AI-Powered Disease Prediction Tool
 ---

 ### Overview of the AI-Powered Medical Diagnosis System
+Project Overview
-This system uses AI to help doctors diagnose diseases faster and more accurately.
-By applying machine learning techniques like Logistic Regression and Support Vector Machines (SVM), it can analyze a wide variety of medical data—everything from symptoms and test results to medical images.
-The best part?
-It’s all wrapped up in an easy-to-use Streamlit web app, making it super simple for users to input data and get real-time diagnostic insights.
+This system leverages AI to help doctors diagnose diseases faster and more accurately using machine learning models like Logistic Regression and Support Vector Machines (SVM).
+It analyzes various medical data such as symptoms, test results, and medical images.
+The system is integrated into an easy-to-use Streamlit web app for real-time diagnostics.

+Disease Prediction Models
+Diabetes: Predicts diabetes risk based on medical features using Logistic Regression and SVM.
+Heart Disease: Predicts the likelihood of heart disease based on medical and lifestyle data.
+Thyroid Disease: Uses preprocessed data for predicting hypo- and hyperthyroidism.
+Parkinson's Disease: Predicts Parkinson's risk from voice measurements.
+Lung Cancer: Predicts lung cancer risk based on medical data.
 ---

 ### Why It's Important